addianto/handson-hadoop-mapreduce/README.md

 Otherwise, feel free to skip directly to [Managing Files in HDFS](#managing-files-in-hdfs) section.

-> Note: Most commands in the the shell has the following invocation pattern:
+> Note: Most commands in the shell has the following invocation pattern:
 > `<COMMAND> [<OPTIONS>] <ARGS>` where:
 > - `<COMMAND>` is the command, e.g. `pwd`, `ls`, `cd`
 > - `[<OPTIONS>]` is optional list of options that will change how the command